 Although he was the son of J. Lewis Robinson, head of UBC’s geography department from 1953 to 1968, David was motivated by his contacts within the fields of literature and theatre.
 He was known to have boasted to at least one protegé, “I f— the people I publish; and I publish the people I f—.”
-Such was the temporary zeitgeist.
+Such was the temporary zeitgeist of the 1960s.

 Far more importantly, David not only esteemed and respected artists, stroking their egos to gain their allegiance to his imprint, he was a sublime adjudicator of talent.
 He prided himself on his judgments as a literary impresario–and he proceeded to excel at publishing the country’s foremost playwrights, taking particular care with the design of his books.
 For this activity alone, he merits a place in Canada’s Publishing Hall of Fame, should there ever be one, although it was actually colleague Peter Hay who conceived of a series of Canadian plays in 1969 after Hay had published Beverly Simons’ Crabdance.